BelenJM/Aquaculture_Genetics_DTUAqua/ReadMe.md

 ### Dataset and tutorial
 #### Data exploration
 As a first step, it is always a good idea to explore how a genetic file looks like.

-Please, open the "Baseline_file.gen" file and spend a few minutes exploring how the format is.
+QUESTION: Please, open the "Baseline_file.gen" file and spend a few minutes exploring how the format is.
 Pay special attention to:
 * How are the alleles coded?
 * Is there missing data?
 Is there a lot of it?